Constitutions of Catalonia

-The Catalan constitutions (Constitucions catalanes, /ca/) were the laws of the Principality of Catalonia promulgated by the Count of Barcelona and approved by the Catalan Courts.
-Corts in Catalan has the same etymological origin as courts in English (the sovereign's councillors or retinue) but instead means the legislature.
-The first constitutions were promulgated by the Corts of 1283.
-The last ones were promulgated by the Corts of 1705.
-They had pre-eminence over the other legal rules and could only be revoked by the Catalan Courts themselves.
+The Constitutions of Catalonia (Constitucions de Catalunya) or Catalan constitutions (Constitucions catalanes, /ca/) were the laws of the Principality of Catalonia introduced and promulgated by the Count of Barcelona (which was also the king of Aragon since 1137) and passed by the General Court of Catalonia (the parliament).
+Being the continuation of the legal framework of the Usages of Barcelona, the first constitutions passed by the Courts were promulgated in 1283.
+The last ones were promulgated by the Corts of 1705-1706.
+They had pre-eminence over the other legal rules, including royal decrees, and could only be revoked by the General Court itself.
 The compilations of the constitutions and other rights of Catalonia followed the Roman tradition of the Codex.